 Theatre

-Tickets for all shows are $10 for adults and $5 for students and seniors.
+Tickets for all shows (except the stage reading) are $10 for adults and $5 for students and seniors.
 TWU Theatre offers a pay-what-you-can option available at every Saturday 2 p.m. performance.

 Take a virtual tour of the Redbud

-The Redbud Theater Complex is under construction this summer, but you can explore our facilities with interactive, panoramic photos featuring just a few of our state-of-the-art classroom, practice and performance spaces.
+Explore the Redbud Theater Complex with interactive, panoramic photos featuring just a few of our state-of-the-art classroom, practice and performance spaces.

 Why study Theatre at TWU?